energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :name: fig:sets

    Visual representation of the sets and indices used in the LP framework.
+This figure was produced for ESTD v2.1 and does not include the latest technologies and EUDs included in v2.2, such as the ones related to cooling.
-Abbreviations: SH, HW, temperature (T), MOB, passenger (*Pass.*), V2G, TS.
+   Abbreviations: space heating (SH), heating water (HW), temperature (T), mobility (MOB), passenger (*Pass.*), vehicle-to-grid (V2G), thermal storage (TS).

 .. container::

-   .. table:: Time series parameters
+   .. table:: Exhaustive list of time series parameters used in ESTD v2.2.
       :name: tab:paramsDistributions

       +---------------------------+-----------+---------------------------+